G00398258/fundsofda-assessment/README.md

 This repository will contain all components of the assessment for the Fundamentals of Data Analysis module for Winter 2021.

 The contents are as follows:
-- **cao.ipynb** - this is the Jupyter notebook for the CAO points piece of the assessment
+- cao.ipynb - this is the Jupyter notebook for the CAO points piece of the assessment
-- **pyplot.ipynb** - this is the Jupyter notebook for the pyplot piece of the assessment
+- pyplot.ipynb - this is the Jupyter notebook for the Pyplot piece of the assessment
 - this README.md file
-- requirements.txt - text file listing all the Python modules & libraries used in the two notebooks
+- requirements.txt - text file listing all the Python modules & libraries required to run the two notebooks
 - a .gitignore (Python) file
 - data folder containing files used and generated over the course of completing this assessment